It’s a pretty big week for me. Though it may seem that very little is actually happening, I have two major landmarks in my life this week.

 The weight of worries will always be with me and the unwanted ability to find the negative in almost any situation will never go away.
 These are things that money can not buy.
 Robbie is growing at an alarming rate and my fears that I simply can’t keep up with him are too.

 He is still just a one year old but now knows every number, colour, letter and shape.
-He is basically smarter than me already.
+He is basically smarter than me already but I know this is more a complement to his toddler tv programmes than my skills as an educator.
 There is absolutely no contest in the fitness department either, that boy is fast!
-Having showed a few friends and family the video below they also seem to think he is getting way too smart for his age which gives me both a huge sense of pride and a nagging doubt over my ability to keep up.
+Having showed a few friends and family a video of him counting so clearly to ten, they also seem to think he is getting way too smart for his age which gives me both a huge sense of pride and a nagging doubt over my ability to keep up.

 Of course, there are some ways that I outsmart him.
 I no longer attempt to eat pencils nor constantly climb into boxes from which I can’t escape, so at least I have a few advantages over the little monster.